 Think exploring is an activity for the weekend?
 Think again!
 With some smart planning you can fit in a nature hit before heading to the office – and you don’t need to get up at 3.00am to do it.

-It’s great to test your endurance on a 5-hour stomp but don’t overlook the benefits of hard and fast hiking, especially as research shows that just 40-seconds of ‘nature gazing’ can boost productivity and attention-span.
+It’s great to test your endurance on a five hour stomp, but don’t overlook the benefits of hard and fast hiking, especially as research shows that just 40-seconds of ‘nature gazing’ can boost productivity and attention span.
 Head to the bottom of Sublime Point lookout and test your pace on the steep ascent to the top, then hot foot it back down again.
-It’s ‘only’ 0.7km each way but the tough gradient, which includes ladder climbs, will leave your calfs screaming.
+It’s ‘only’ 0.7km each way but the tough gradient, which includes ladder climbs, will leave your calves screaming.

-The most time-consuming aspect of visiting a National Park can be driving to it’s centre.
-Instead, do some research and discover where you local national park borders the edge of suburbia and use that as your entry point.
-The National Park Royal has trail openings close to Gray’s Point High school (here’s a handy review if you don’t know the area) which are perfect for trail running or mountain biking.
+The most time-consuming aspect of visiting a national park can be driving to its centre.
+Instead, do some research and discover where your local national park borders the edge of suburbia and use that as your entry point.
+For example, The Royal National Park in NSW has trail openings close to Gray’s Point High school which are perfect for trail running or mountain biking.
 The best bit?
-By parking just outside the park boundary you won’t pay any park fees.
+By parking just outside the park boundary, you won’t pay any park fees.

-Don’t let a morning meeting get in the way of your morning adventure – instead combine them!
+Don’t let a morning meeting get in the way of your morning adventure – instead, combine them!
 There’s even a snappy name for it – sweatworking.
 Apparently, time-strapped business people are holding their meetings in the great outdoors instead of stuffy cafes.
-It is important to pick your audience as you don’t want to scare off a business acquaintance (maybe, don’t start with hang gliding).
-The Manly Dam walking track is a people pleaser or, at the very least, suggest a walk around the Botanical Gardens.
-It beats a crowded café!
+It’s important to pick your audience as you don’t want to scare off a business acquaintance (maybe don’t start with hang gliding).